thang97-21/frontier-reading-comprehension/FRONTIER_READING_COMPREHENSION.md

 A reader unfamiliar with the series needs one piece of context to interpret the dimension analyses: in this work, **Voice Fidelity is not an independent dimension but a precondition for three others.**

-The series title 雨森潤奈は湿度が高い ("Amamori Junna's Humidity Is High") names the protagonist's defining trait as the premise.
+The series title 雨森潤奈は湿度が高い ("Amamori Junna is High Humid") names the protagonist's defining trait as the premise.
 "Humidity" (湿度) is not a description of Junna's personality; it is the organizing metaphor of her voice — damp, heavy, deadpan — against which every other character is calibrated.
 Shigure's dry tsukkomi exists in response to Junna's deadpan; Yamada's gyaru↔kimoota code-switch exists in contrast to it.
 The JP source *enacts* these voices structurally rather than describing them: a line such as `「……詩暮」` (three dots, a name, no verb, no emotional tag) carries the deadpan in its syntax, not its vocabulary.

 This has a measurable consequence.
 Three dimensions are built on voice: